Mayooonaiselol/Swaydots/README.md

 Ubuntu Nerd Font[req for showing icons]

+## Theme:

+arc-dark (gtk)

+papirus-icon-theme

+Breeze_cursors

+NOTE: Remember to change the icon theme in dunst config files if you want to use a different icon theme.
+Update the gtk-3.0 config file as well if you change themes.

 ## About scripts (.sh files)

 Make them executable first in order to use them!